tpierrain/NFluent/docs/ArchitectureDecisionRecord.md

 -------------
 ####
+#### Drop support for Net 2.0 and 3.0
+NUnit dropped support to pre 3.5 frameworks with verion 3.11.
+Support to NEt 2.0 and 3.0 has been added with NFluent 2.0.
+Supporting older frameworks adds complexity to the code by imposing the usage of compile time compilations, as well as the implementation of polyfills methods.

 #### Upgrade to Visual Studio 2019 (2019/06/20)
 Visual Studio 2019 has been released for a few months and is available on AppVeyor.
 So the solution has been upgraded to VS 2019 as well as the build settings for Appveyor.